-You can also sign up for our webinars covering other key sectors and regions in Scotland.
+You can also watch the webinars for other key sectors and regions in Scotland here.

 The Context for Scotland's Labour Market and Sectoral Insight

 Within the last 10 years, the economy has faced disruption due to events such as the pandemic, Brexit, the war in Ukraine, and the cost of living crisis.
 In addition to these events, megatrends around demography, technology, and the environment have continued to shape Scotland's economy and labour market.